 |Three||September-April||Law and AMBA|

 • All compulsory elements of Western Law’s regular JD program, including at least one January Intensive Course and the Faculty Writing Requirements;

 • Additional upper-year Law credits totalling at least 33 credit hours;

 Students’ choices of elective courses are subject to the approval of the Program Directors, who must review the proposed elective course selections to ensure that the objectives of the program are met.
 The elective course may not include introductory courses of a dual law and business nature.

 Students in the combined program must meet the regular progression requirements of the JD and AMBA programs.

 A student who fails to meet the progression standards must withdraw from the combined program.
 However, a student who has met the progression standards of either the JD or AMBA program may be allowed to proceed in that program, and must complete all the degree requirements of the individual program in order to graduate from that program.

-Students are considered for the Dean’s Honor List at the Faculty of Law during their first year of Law.
-In subsequent years of the combined program, students who take Law courses totaling at least 14 credit hours in any year are considered for the Dean’s Honor List at the Faculty of Law in that year on the basis of those courses.
-Students are considered for the Dean’s Honor List at the Ivey Business School after completion of the AMBA component of the combined JD/AMBA program.
+Students are considered for the Dean’s Honour List at the Faculty of Law during their first year of Law.
+In subsequent years of the combined program, students who take Law courses totaling at least 14 credit hours in any year are considered for the Dean’s Honour List at the Faculty of Law in that year on the basis of those courses.
+Students are considered for the Dean’s Honour List at the Ivey Business School after completion of the AMBA component of the combined JD/AMBA program.